mellic03/chat-app/README.md

   <tr>
    <td><strong>Description</strong>
    </td>
-   <td>A class with two properties: the sender of the message, and the content of the message
+   <td>A class which defines how messages are structured.
    </td>
   </tr>
   <tr>